kubedb/cli/docs/tutorials/elasticsearch.md

 ```

 ## Create an Elasticsearch database
-KubeDB implements a `Elasticsearch` TPR to define the specification of an Elasticsearch database.
+KubeDB implements a `Elasticsearch` CRD to define the specification of an Elasticsearch database.
 Below is the `Elasticsearch` object created in this tutorial.

 ```yaml
 apiVersion: kubedb.com/v1alpha1